BrightspaceUI/intl/README.md

 );
 ```

-Options are the same as for formatDateTime: this method is converts the timestamp to a `Date` in the user's
+Options are the same as for `formatDateTime`; this method converts the timestamp to a `Date` in the user's
 configured time zone, then returns the results of passing this date to `formatDateTime`.

 To format a **date only** (without the time portion), use `formatDate`: